ivanbetancxurt/f1-regressor/README.md

 Splitting the data in to 80% for training and 20% for testing, I ran a 10-fold grid search cross validation for each model.
 As for the parameter grids for each model, I chose to keep it simple and not explore very many parameters; I began with broad grids and iteratively updated them in the direction that scored best until the values the search converged to were not at the edges of the their grids.
 I used negative mean absolute error for the cross validation scoring.

 After each cross validation is done, the model with the best score is serialized and saved using joblib and used on the testing set, saving their predictions in `data/results`.
-(The serialized models are too large to push to GitHub, so they are not included in this repo).
+(The serialized models are too large to push to GitHub, so they are not all included in this repo).

 **4. Feautre importance**